kbieser/wrangling-genomics/_episodes/10-fly-alignment.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I find sequence variants between my sample and a reference genome?"
+- "How do I find sequence variants between my sample(s) and a reference genome?"
 objectives:
 - "Understand the steps involved in variant calling."
 - "Describe the types of data formats encountered during variant calling."